gbv/grimpo-skosmos/README.md

 > Knowledge Graph importer for Skosmos

-This repository contains scripts to start a RDF triple store, fill it with data using the [n4o-graph-importer](https://github.com/nfdi4objects/n4o-graph-importer) and access the vocabularies using [Skosmos](https://github.com/NatLibFi/Skosmos).
+This repository contains scripts to start a RDF triple store, fill it with data using [n4o-graph-importer](https://github.com/nfdi4objects/n4o-graph-importer) and access the vocabularies using [Skosmos].

 ## Components

-A [Skosmos](https://github.com/NatLibFi/Skosmos) instance consisting of:
+A [Skosmos] instance consisting of:
 - `skosmos-fuseki`: a RDF tiple store
 - `fuseki-cache`: a Varnish Cache container
 - `skosmos-web`: a web-based tool to access vocabularies

 and an instance of:
-- [n4o-graph-importer]: scripts to import data into the triple store
+- [n4o-graph-importer]: a web service to import data into the triple store, in particular vocabularies described in [BARTOC], in SKOS and [JSKOS] format

 ## Installation